mdn/content/files/en-us/web/api/htmloptionelement/index.md

 - {{domxref("HTMLOptionElement.defaultSelected")}}
   - : Has a value of either `true` or `false` that shows the initial value of the [`selected`](/en-US/docs/Web/HTML/Element/option#selected) HTML attribute, indicating whether the option is selected by default or not.
 - {{domxref("HTMLOptionElement.disabled")}}
   - : Has a value of either `true` or `false` representing the value of the [`disabled`](/en-US/docs/Web/HTML/Element/option#disabled) HTML attribute, which indicates that the option is unavailable to be selected.
-An option can also be disabled if it is a child of an {{HTMLElement("optgroup")}} element that is disabled.
 - {{domxref("HTMLOptionElement.form")}} {{ReadOnlyInline}}
   - : A {{domxref("HTMLFormElement")}} representing the same value as the `form` of the corresponding {{HTMLElement("select")}} element, if the option is a descendant of a {{HTMLElement("select")}} element, or null if none is found.
 - {{domxref("HTMLOptionElement.index")}} {{ReadOnlyInline}}
   - : A `long` representing the position of the option within the list of options it belongs to, in tree-order.
 If the option is not part of a list of options, like when it is part of the {{HTMLElement("datalist")}} element, the value is `0`.
-- {{domxref("HTMLOptionElement.label")}} {{ReadOnlyInline}}
+- {{domxref("HTMLOptionElement.label")}}
   - : A string that reflects the value of the [`label`](/en-US/docs/Web/HTML/Element/option#label) HTML attribute, which provides a label for the option.
-If this attribute isn't specifically set, reading it returns the element's text content.
+If this attribute isn't specifically set, reading it returns the element's {{domxref("HTMLOptionElement.text", "text")}} content.
 - {{domxref("HTMLOptionElement.selected")}}
   - : Has a value of either `true` or `false` that indicates whether the option is currently selected.
 - {{domxref("HTMLOptionElement.text")}}